a23956491z/all_notes/Cyber Security/Linux/Networking tool/nmap.md

 `-Pn` treat host as being alive so even if ICMP packets are blocked, still useful

-`-f` used to fragment packets, making less likely
+`-f` used to fragment packets, prevent firewall or IDS to detect `--mtu <number>` limit maximum transmission unit size for packets sent (must the multiple of 8) `--scan-delay <time>ms`
+`--badsum` generate in invalid checksum, TCP/IP stack would drop this packet, firewalls might respond.